hydro-7/ML4Earth-Foundation-Models-for-Earth-Observation-2024/README.md

 # ML4Earth
-This repository contains all the notebooks we made as a team while participating in the ML4Earth hackathon (https://ml4earth24.devpost.com/).
+This repository contains the final submission we made as a team while participating in the ML4Earth hackathon (https://ml4earth24.devpost.com/).
 As a part of the hackathon, we are required to provide a segmentation map for the Landcover.ai Dataset.

 ## Our Team